 - Working in a place makes collaboration possible.
-Islington Giving brought together a 500-yearold local charity with other funders, voluntary organisations and local and international businesses, all with a shared interest in making Islington fairer.
-It changed the way we all work - People are complex, not a set of issues.
+Islington old local charity with other funders, international businesses, all with a shared interest in making Islington - People are complex, not a set of issues.
 Islington residents said they wanted 'a life, not a service'.
 There were services for residents, but not where or when they wanted them.
-Islington Giving opened new activities for older people, families and young people at the weekends when people are most lonely and isolated.
-'Saturday Night Out' at its height attracted 200 young people to a sports centre that would otherwise have been closed
+Islington Giving opened new activities for older people, families when people are most lonely and isolated.
+'Saturday Night Out' at its to a sports centre that would otherwise have been closed